-Macroeconomic environment
+Macroeconomic environment.

-7. GDP growth averaged 4.8 percent per year from 2010 to 2014, which was far below the 7.2 percent required to halve the poverty rate by 2015.
+- 19. GDP growth averaged 4.8 percent per year from 2010 to 2014, which was far below the 7.2 percent required to halve the poverty rate by 2015.
 The economy contracted sharply in 2015, by 4 percent, and projections indicate that the economic recession will last until 2018.
-Per capita GDP shrank by an estimated 9.4 percent between 2015 and 2017, making Burundi the second poorest country in the world, with per capita GDP of USD 263.

-- 8. The economy lacks diversification.
+Per capita GDP shrank by an estimated 9.4 percent between 2015 and 2017, 18 making Burundi the second poorest country in the world, with per capita GDP of USD 263.
+19 - 20.
+The economy lacks diversification.
 Living conditions are particularly harsh in regions with limited access to social infrastructure and high rates of poverty.
-The private sector is stagnant, operates in a degraded business environment and is not creating the jobs that are needed to reduce unemployment, particularly among young people. - 9.
+The private sector is stagnant, operates in a degraded business environment and is not creating the jobs that are needed to reduce unemployment, particularly among young people. - 21.
 Burundi's economy is highly dependent on international development assistance, which funds more than 50 percent of the national budget.
-A radical reduction of contributions from major donors as a result of political uncertainty will have a significant impact on the country's economic performance, particularly in the social sectors.
+A decrease of nearly 50 percent in contributions from major donors resulting from political uncertainty will have a significant impact on the country's economic performance, particularly the social sectors.